-If you are looking for a longer path, you may run back to the starting point via Hudson River Greenway on the waterfront to complete a loop of 6 miles.
+If you are looking for a longer path, you may run\walk back to the starting point via Hudson River Greenway on the waterfront to complete a loop of 6 miles.
 You can also rent a Citi Bike at the last stop and cycle back along the waterfront.

 Bathroom and Water Breaks